Prepare for a visit with this interactive look into the exhibition.

 This exhibition follows the Legion of Honor’s strong history of showing highly important moments in French Impressionism.
 By following Monet before Impressionism, visitors can see the emergence of his style and how he helped shape the movement.
 Monet: The Early Years will be on view at the Legion of Honor in San Francisco from February 25 through May 29, 2017.

-Membership Tickets: Your membership level determines the total number of tickets you can reserve (Individual and discounted levels: 2 tickets per day; Family/Dual, Contributing, Supporting, Sustaining: 4 tickets per day; Friend level and higher: 12 tickets per day).
+Membership Tickets: Your membership level determines the total number of tickets you can reserve (Individual and discounted levels: 2 tickets per day; Family/Dual, Contributor, Enthusiast, Partner: 4 tickets per day; Fellow level and higher: 6 tickets per day).
 Additional tickets beyond your free allotment may be purchased at the non-member price.
 Prices subject to change without notice.

 Strollers cannot be accommodated in Monet: The Early Years.
 Standard-size strollers are welcome in permanent collection galleries.